 (Under Construction) - Jurong East Integrated Transport Hub (Jurong Gateway Hub)

-(Under Construction) - Kallang Bus Interchange
+(Under Construction; projected completion 2027) - Kallang Bus Interchange

 (Integrated with Kallang Horizon BTO Project; Under Construction) - Beauty World Integrated Transport Hub